huwiki/wiki-stat-portal/documentation/ProductionEnvironment.md

 Use this to install dependencies using `npm install` (yarn is not available).
 For the normal project account, node.js 10 is not available.

 # Setting up continuous job
 The main command which runs caching of the edit statistics must be run periodically.
-The job will be scheduled on a job server using the `jsub` command:
+The job will be scheduled on a job server using the `toolforge-jobs` command:

 ```
 toolforge-jobs run wikistatportal-datacacher-kube --command ./runWikiEditCacher.sh --image tf-node10-DEPRECATED --mem 2Gi